10 Fun Things to Do in Alexandra

 2. Cycle to Clyde

 Alexandra is a hub for cycle trails including the 150th Anniversary River Track to Clyde.
 Hire a bike from in town (or start from Clyde with more bike hire options) and follow the 12km trail alongside the vibrant blue Clutha River.
 You’ll ride through small tracts of forest and past mining relics on this easy-grade bike trail.
 You can also sample the famous Otago Central Rail Trail which runs parallel to the River Trail to get back to where you started.
 Find out more in 5 Best Bike Trails in Alexandra & Clyde.
+And while you are in Clyde there are 9 Cool Things to Do in Clyde.

 Location: Start from under the Alexandra Historic Bridge